CalebLuffe/AdvancedMDT/Readme.txt

 Installation
 ------------
 1. **Database Setup**
-   - Import the provided `sql/schema.sql` file into your MySQL database first, then the others.
+   - Import the provided `sql/schema.sql` file into your MySQL database.

 2. **Resource Setup**
-   - Place all server and client Lua scripts in your FiveM resource folder (e.g., `advanced-mdt`).
+   - Place all server and client Lua scripts in your FiveM resource folder (e.g., `advancedmdt`).
    - Place the React frontend in the `web` folder and build it for NUI usage.
-   - Ensure you have these frameworks: qbx_core qb_core

-      and these dependencies:
-         oxmysql
-         ox_lib
-         fivem-mysql-async
-         es_extended
-         esx_vehicleshop
-         esx_society

-   ** Note - make sure that all dependencies are started before you start Advanced-MDT.

 3. **Configuration**
    - Edit `config.lua` to set your framework (`QBCore` or `ESX`) and job names for permissions.
    - Ensure your database credentials are set for `oxmysql`.

 4. **Server Integration**
-   - Add `ensure advanced-mdt` to your `server.cfg`.
+   - Add `ensure advancedmdt` to your `server.cfg`.
    - Make sure `oxmysql` is installed and running.

 5. **NUI Integration**